lmiller165/frogger-with-python-turtle-graphics/README.md

 ## Acknowledgements
 Special thanks to:

+Inhye Baik
-Inhye Baik for taking the time to review my code, provide valuable feedback, and share her experiences as a Hackbrighter.
+For taking the time to review my code, provide valuable feedback, and share her experiences as a Hackbrighter.

+Danielle Yasso
-Danielle Yasso for grabbing a coffee with me to share her experiences as a Hackbrighter, her job search afterwards, and what she has accomplished since completing the program.
+For grabbing a coffee with me to share her experiences as a Hackbrighter, her job search afterwards, and what she has accomplished since completing the program.

+Bianca Gandolfo
-Bianca Gandolfo for sharing her experiences at Hack Reactor, what she is doing now, and how she is mentoring with Girls Who Code.
+For sharing her experiences at Hack Reactor, what she is doing now, and how she is mentoring with Girls Who Code.

 I am so grateful to all these women for their kindness, words of encouragement, and support.
 I can't wait to join the community of women in tech.